mbentley/docker-omada-controller/README.md

 ### Controller Upgrades

-Before performing and upgrade, I would suggest taking a backup through the controller itself.
+Before performing any upgrade, I would suggest taking a backup through the controller itself.
 Controller upgrades are done by stopping the existing container gracefully (see the [note below](#preventing-database-corruption) on this topic), removing the existing container, and running a new container with the new version of the controller.
-This can be done manually, with compose, or with manby other 3rd party tools which auto-update containers.
+This can be done manually, with compose, or with many other 3rd party tools which auto-update containers.

 ### Preventing Database Corruption